-Transcatheter Aortic Valve Replacement TAVR
+Transcatheter Aortic Valve Replacement (TAVR)

-TAVR is a minimally invasive, catheter-based procedure that offers hope for people with advanced aortic stenosis who are not strong enough to undergo open heart surgery.
+This new treatment option is called Transcatheter Aortic Valve Replacement (TAVR), and it’s a minimally invasive, catheter-based procedure that offers new hope for people who are too high risk for traditional open surgery.

 The synthetic valve device is made from cow tissue and polyester supported by a steel frame.
 The Danbury Hospital heart valve team uses both the Edwards SAPIEN valve and the Medtronic CoreValve, selecting the device that’s best for each patient during the pre-procedure planning process.